 Adaptive Management Process as Applied to PRRIP

-This diagram outlines the basic procedural steps of Adaptive Management, a systematic process of “learning by doing”.
 This process involves evaluation of alternative hypotheses through the application of an experimental management program, and improving management decisions in ecosystems based on knowledge gained from those management actions.
 Adaptive Management is central to the Platte River Recovery Implementation Program (PRRIP or Program).
 The process of Adaptive Management is utilized in situations where it is uncertain how actions taken will affect the outcome, but decisions regarding management actions must be made despite the unknowns.
 Monitoring and directed research are designed to reduce uncertainty and move decisions forward.
 It is a process of using the best available science to test hypotheses, implement management experiments or actions, learn from the results and revise actions as required.

 The Program’s AMP is built around an Applied Science Strategy based on numerous priority hypotheses that represent different concepts about how the Platte River system functions and how the system may respond to Program management actions.
-For example, one priority hypothesis states: “Additional bare sand habitat will increase the number of adult least terns”.
+For example, one priority hypothesis states: “Additional bare sand habitat will increase the number of adult least terns.”
 Adaptive Management can be applied to test this hypothesis by:

 - Assessing the problem: How much sand is available?
 What river processes are important?